zshiba/pli/README.md

 ## ToDos
 - [ ] Reconsider abstraction.
 Represent Proceduere with list form (s-expression).
 - [ ] Reconsider abstraction.
 Represent Environment with list form (s-expression).
 - [ ] Find the definition of eq.
-(Currently, two s-expressions are compared with their structures, not with values obtained by evaluating the s-expression.)
+(Currently, two s-expressions are compared based on their structures, not values obtained by evaluating the s-expression.)
 - [ ] Make error handling robust
 - [ ] Refactor Evaluator.java